JonnyBanana/The_Cheeze_Clairvoyant/README.md

 The next Cheeze Wizards tournament could be upon us!

-Battles can be very stressful, and mold advances ....
+Battles can be very stressful, and mold advances...

-So why not delegate the choice to a machine ...
+So why not delegate the choice to a machine...

-The cheese seer is ready to take the stress for you ...
+The Cheese Clairvoyant is ready to take the stress for you!!!

 <BR>